o3o/dwt-support/doc/Config DWT GUI for Eclipse DDT on Windows.md

 	```

  - Now, when you use the "unittest" build target, it will actually build a "release" version
- - if you need the "unittest", simply rename to "unittest-disable" in the dub.json
+ - If you need the "unittest", simply rename to "unittest-disable" in the dub.json
  - Here is the impact on the exe size with my Windows environment:
 	  - "debug" version of hellow-dwt = 2,580 KB
 	  - "release" version of hellow-dwt = 714 KB